 Our minds can be our best friend or our worst enemy when it comes to losing weight and getting in shape.
 Most of us start off real motivated and even excited about starting a fitness program and eating better, but after a few weeks we begin to get discouraged fairly quickly.
-Either we don’t see any weight loss at all, we may have even gained a pound and we feel sore all the time.
-We ask ourselves why we put our bodies through such pain, and we begin to criticize ourselves for ever gaining weight in the first place.
+Either we don’t see any weight loss at all, we may have even gained a pound or we feel sore all the time.
 Research suggests the more unhappy you are with your body, the less success you’ll have in changing it.
 So when a negative mind-set starts to get you down try a few of the following examples.

 You can have a new attitude, but it’s up to you to change and become a more positive person.
 Don’t let your self-identity be defined by how you look on the outside, but let your inside shine outward.
 That’s what people really look at especially when they get to know you.
 You’ll love yourself more and will feel like a new person all around.
 Remember exercise is fun, but loving yourself is even better.

 She can be reached at email@example.com or at 404-940-8085.